What are you looking for?

 BY BIKE

-Cardiff is flat, compact and easily to get around using a bike.
+Cardiff is flat, compact and easy to get around using a bike.
 You’ll find plenty of bike racks around the city centre, and cycle paths like the Taff Trail provide traffic-free routes.
 Didn’t bring your bike with you?
 Not to worry!
-With Ovobikes by Nextbike, it has never been easier to get around Cardiff by bike.
-The high quality bikes are situated all across the city, all you have to do is create an account using your smart phone, and hire a bike.
+With Pedal Power, it has never been easier to get around Cardiff by bike.
+The high accessible-for-all bikes are easy to go to, found at both Pontcanna (near the City Centre) and Cardiff Bay.

 BY TAXI

 You can get in a licensed black cab at any designated taxi rank, or alternatively, you can book a taxi cab with a private company.
-The two most popular taxi companies in Cardiff are Dragon Taxis and Premier Taxis, both will charge roughly the same price for the same trip.
+The most popular taxi company in Cardiff is Dragon Taxis.
 We strongly recommend checking the estimated price of your journey with the driver before getting in the cab to make sure you have enough cash.
 Uber also operate within Cardiff.
 You can order an Uber ride by downloading the app.

 BY BOAT